Stamford Hill: History

 Until the late 20th century, East London was the focus of Jewish life in England, with settlement heavily focussed on an area in and around Whitechapel, extending from Bishopsgate to Cable Street.
 The area was chosen because of its cheap rents and the independent trades, notably weaving and textiles, known colloquially as "the rag trade".
-This industry is now commemorated in the name of the Weaver Line railway which serves Stamford Hill.
+This industry is now commemorated in the name of the Weaver line railway which serves Stamford Hill.

 Prosperity, integration and later severe wartime bomb damage saw the community disperse to other parts of East London and more widely.
-From the 1880's, Stamford Hill received a new influx of Jews from the core area of East End settlement and, in 1915, the New Synagogue was transferred to Stamford Hill to serve this growing population.
+From the 1880s, Stamford Hill received a new influx of Jews from the core area of East End settlement and, in 1915, the New Synagogue was transferred to Stamford Hill to serve this growing population.

 In 1926, the Union of Orthodox Hebrew Congregations was established in Stamford Hill, and this became a magnet for other strictly observant Jews, many fleeing Nazi persecution in the years before the Second World War.
 Also, many Jewish families came to the area from other areas of London, refugees in their own way from bombing and post-war clearances for new housing.
 One of the early Hasidic leaders in Stamford Hill was the Shotzer Rebbe.
 The Hungarian uprising also led to an influx of Haredi Jews fleeing hardship under Soviet rule.
 Another notable Jewish resident, from 1955 until his death in 2000, was the spiritual head of the Union of Orthodox Hebrew Congregations, Rabbi Chanoch Dov Padwa.

+Stamford Hill, as with the rest of London, had Civil Defence services during World War II.
+ARP wardens operated from their respective posts to assist the civilian population and emergency services dealing with enemy bombing, gas and later after V-1 and V-2 attacks.
+Boroughs were divided into sectors with Stamford Hill being within the Post 2 area.